 But if you try the same search at your office, the results will be entirely different.
 This makes sense since you’ll need a pizza place that can deliver from somewhere near.

 Local search has been around for years.
 However, it was limited since people for the most part only used their desktop computers.
-With the growth of mobile internet access also brought with it the widespread use of mobile search.
+The growth of mobile internet access also brought with it the widespread use of mobile search.

 This is why local SEO has become tremendously important for the success of any business catering to a local clientele.